siddhi-io/siddhi-store-rdbms/README.md

      </dependency>
 ```

+!!!
+Note
+    rdbms:query() and rdbms:cud() function will work only inside a carbon environment

 ## Running Integration tests in docker containers(Optional)

 The RDBMS functionality are tested with the docker base integration test framework, except the H2 default